jbakse/compform_site/content/turtles/index.md

 </div>

 In the examples above, the Cartesian system works well for drawing a square, but the Cartesian code for the star is awkward and unclear.
 Changing the star's position or size would take a lot of work.
 Work should be done by computers, not programmers.
 With turtle graphics, the code that draws the star mirrors how we might describe the figure.
-It is a more natural expression of the idea and will be easier to modify.
+It is a more natural expression of the idea and will be easier to modify to draw stars with different numbers of points.

 <!-- <div class="s-lab">

 /turtles/sketches/turtle_star.js
 </div> -->

-Both frameworks can be used to draw a square or star.
+Both approaches can be used to draw a square or star.
 We are not [_forced_](https://en.wikipedia.org/wiki/Technological_determinism) to draw specific things by either framework, but each framework encourages a different way of thinking.
 Just as working directly with pixels encourages different forms than working with higher-level drawing APIs, working with turtle graphics encourages yet other forms.

 Two of the forms that turtles tend to encourage are spirograph-like figures and recursive trees.